ibm-cloud-docs/hpc-spectrum-symphony/setting-symphony-cluster.md

 {:step: data-tutorial-type='step'}

 # Setting up an {{site.data.keyword.symphony_full_notm}} cluster
 {: #using-hpc-cluster}
 {: toc-content-type="tutorial"}
 {: toc-services="virtual-servers, vpc, loadbalancer-service, fileshare, dns"}
 {: toc-completion-time="60m"}

 ## Architecture overview and IBM fileshare setup
 {: #sym-cluster-architecture-overview}

-The HPC cluster consists of a login node, 1 - 3 Symphony management nodes, and a number of Symphony worker nodes.
+The Spectrum Symphony cluster consists of a login node, 1 - 3 Symphony management nodes, and a number of Symphony worker nodes.

 * The login node is served as a jump host and it is the only node that has the public IP address.
 Other nodes have only private IP addresses and the only way to reach these nodes is through the login node.
 You can log in to the primary Symphony management host and do most of the operations from the Symphony management host.
 By default, lsfadmin is the only user ID created on the cluster.
 The SSH passwordless setup is configured between the Symphony management host and workers.
 You can reach any other worker node with the lsfadmin user ID from the Symphony primary.